eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 - `progress` An object that represents the total progress of the operations executing in the queue

 ### Main benefits of NSOperationQueue
 - Dependencies, preventing operations start before the previous ones are finished.
+Dependencies also work between different operation queues and threads.
 - Support of the additional completion block.
 - Monitoring operations changes of state by using KVO.
 - Support of operations priorities and influencing their execution order.